fraschetti/tattle-phone/README.md

 # Tattle Phone
 A RaspberryPi enabled tattle phone capable of recording voice messages, converting them to text, & making everything available to you via Slack.
+Originally inspired by this [No Fair! - This American Life](https://www.thisamericanlife.org/672/no-fair/prologue-2) segment.

 TODO Slack screen shot